-Health and social care services and functions are delegated by NHS Forth Valley and Falkirk Council to the Falkirk Health and Social Care Partnership.
-This is referred to as the 'Partnership' or 'HSCP'.
+It achieves this by planning and delivering the services and functions delegated by NHS Forth Valley and Falkirk Council to the Falkirk Health and Social Care Partnership.

-The Partnership directly provides services like homecare. residential care and day care services.
-There are also social care services which are contracted from the Third Sector. and Independent providers, such as carers support, short breaks and nursing care homes.
+The Partnership directly provides services like care at home, residential care and day care services.
+There are also social care services which are contracted from the Third Sector and Independent providers, such as carers support, short breaks and nursing care homes.
 Some services operate across the Forth Valley area and they are the responsibility of either Falkirk HSCP or Clackmannanshire & Stirling HSCP as lead authority: